JRJurman/jira-counter/README.md

-# scroll-saver
+# timeboxer
-Never lose your place by a Refresh again!
-Scroll Saver!
-Here to save where you were!
+Beat up long meetings by keeping track of how long you've been on a page.